crgarcia12/electronics-homeassistant-lightscontroll/README.md

- # Home automation led controller custom module
+ # Home automation lights controller - ESPHome & Home Assistant compatible

  This circuit controll home lights following these rules:
  1. Safe: Safety is not trade in any decision.